Lester Lewis

 Lester "Les" Lewis (November 26, 1966 – March 19, 2013) was an American television writer and producer, whose credits included sitcoms such as Flight of the Conchords, Caroline in the City and The Larry Sanders Show.
 He was a supervising producer and writer on The Office (U.S. version).

 Career

 He was developing a musical series for the Disney Channel which was tentatively titled Madison High.
-He appeared at the San Diego Comic-Con in 2008 for a The Office (U.S. version) panel.
+He appeared at San Diego Comic-Con in 2008 for a The Office (U.S. version) panel.

 Death

 Lewis died by suicide on March 19, 2013, aged 46.